 Here’s a a map to remind you of the tour.
 If you missed my posts on Milan, Verona, Trento, and Bolzano, you can read them here:

-When I read about Cortina D’Ampezzo online, it was described as one of the largest towns in the Dolomites By Massachusetts and New England comparison, I was expecting a town similar in size to a Burlington, MA or Portsmouth, NH, but it’s actually much smaller in regards to the number of buildings and commercial property.
+When I read about Cortina D’Ampezzo online, it was described as one of the largest towns in the Dolomites.
+By Massachusetts and New England comparison, I was expecting a town similar in size to Burlington, MA or Portsmouth, NH, but it’s actually much smaller in regards to the number of buildings and commercial property.

-Cortina is quaint town nestled in a valley sprinkled with chalet-style homes and surrounded by towering cliffs.
-We were in the center of bowl surrounded by the most stunning mountains I’ve ever seen.
+Cortina is a quaint town nestled in a valley sprinkled with chalet-style homes and surrounded by towering cliffs.
+We were in the center of a bowl surrounded by the most stunning mountains I’ve ever seen.

 In this post I’ll show you the downtown and the valley.
 In the next, we’ll travel up to the top of the Dolomites in a tram.

-And somehow, my sister and I got one of the best rooms with the best views – it was the corner room on the 4th floor with the wrap-around balcony.
+And somehow, my sister and I got one of the best rooms with the best views – it was the corner room on the 4th floor with the large wrap-around balcony.

 When we walked out to the balcony, the views were stunning…